vruusmann/openscoring.io/_posts/2014-05-15-jpmml_evaluator_api_prepare_evaluate.md

 This approach is the most versatile one.
 The `userArguments` variable could be any map-like data structure, including a query interface that fetches data interactively (e.g. prompts the end user).
 Application developers have full control over handling data preparation errors.

 Typically, the `pmmlArguments` variable is serializable using Java's serialization mechanism (i.e. the whole object graph implements the `java.io.Serializable` interface).
-This opens up the opportunity of developing distributed applications where data preparation and data evaluation are separated from each other.
+This allows developing distributed applications where data preparation and data evaluation are separated from each other.

 The `Evaluator#prepare(FieldName, Object)` method only deals with scalar-type field values.
 A Collection-type field value must be subjected to data preparation element-wise.
 Application developers are advised to employ the `org.jpmml.evaluator.EvaluatorUtil#prepare(Evaluator, FieldName, Object)` utility method when handling a mix of scalar- and Collection-type field values.